seud0nym/tch-gui-unhide/README.md

 # Themes
 *PLEASE NOTE: Previous releases of this script had additional scripts to switch between the light and dark themes.
 This release includes multiple themes in the single script.*

-By default, the script will apply a "light" theme, similar to the DumaOS theme.
+By default, the script will keep a "Telstra" theme, very similar to the default Telstra theme.

 You can switch to a "dark" (or "night") theme by re-running the script with the `-T`, `-t`, `-c` and `-i` parameters